LittleD3092/My-Vault/Operating System/Operating System.md

 # What Operating System Do

-The operating system is responsible for the following activities in connection with process management:
+- **Process management**:
 	- Scheduling processes and threads on the CPUs.
 	- Creating and deleting both user and system processes.
 	- Suspending and resuming processes.
 	- Providing mechanisms for process synchronization.
 	- Providing mechanisms for process communication.
+- **Memory management**:
+	- Keeping track of which parts of memory are currently being used and who is using them.
+	- Deciding which process and data to move into and out of memory.
+	- Allocating and deallocating memory space as needed.
+- **File management**:
+	- Creating and deleting files.
+	- Creating and deleting directories to organize files.
+	- Supporting primitives for manipulating files and directories.
+	- Mapping files onto secondary storage.
+	- Backing up files on stable (nonvolatile) storage media.

 ---